proplot-dev/proplot/docs/usage.rst

 Importing proplot
 =================

-Importing ProPlot immediately adds several new :ref:`colormaps <ug_cmaps>`, :ref:`property cycles <ug_cycles>`,
+Importing proplot immediately adds several new :ref:`colormaps <ug_cmaps>`, :ref:`property cycles <ug_cycles>`,
 :ref:`color names <ug_colors>`, and :ref:`fonts <ug_fonts>` to matplotlib.
-If you are only interested in these features, you may want to import ProPlot at the top of your script and do nothing else!
+If you are only interested in these features, you may want to import proplot at the top of your script and do nothing else!
-We recommend importing ProPlot as follows:
+We recommend importing proplot as follows:

 .. code-block:: python

    import proplot as pplt

-This differentiates ProPlot from the usual ``plt`` abbreviation reserved for the `~matplotlib.pyplot` module.
+This differentiates proplot from the usual ``plt`` abbreviation reserved for the `~matplotlib.pyplot` module.

 .. _usage_classes: